 If you have a choice between a secured credit card and a regular credit card, a secured card is usually not the best choice.
 Here's why.

 Unfortunately, secured credit cards can be expensive.
 Many banks charge hefty application and processing fees in addition to an annual fee.
-Also, the interest rate on secured credit cards can be close to 18% to 20%; and your deposited money will only earn the rate that the credit union or bank pays on its savings accounts, which currently may be less than 1%.
+Also, the interest rate on secured credit cards may be as much as 20% or so; and your deposited money will earn, at most, the rate that the credit union or bank pays on its savings accounts, which currently may be less than 1%.

 Some banks have eliminated the grace period—that is, interest on your balance begins to accrue on the date you charge, not 21 days later.
 If you find a card with a grace period and pay your bill in full each month, you can avoid the interest charges.